This Forgotten Kitchen Feature Is Popping Up More and More

 We may earn revenue from the products available on this page and participate in affiliate programs.

 “Working from home has changed the dynamics of living together,” says Jean Brownhill, founder of online renovation platform Sweeten.
 “Partial walls help temper the sound of foot traffic while providing an open view to other spaces.
 It’s the best of both worlds.”
-Since the pandemic began, she’s seen a rise in pass-through window requests, especially in smaller NYC apartments.
-Brownhill isn’t the only one who has a newfound crush on this forgotten renovation feature—these rooms are making it feel fresh again:
+For the past few years, she’s seen a rise in pass-through window requests, especially in smaller NYC apartments.
+Brownhill isn’t the only one who has a newfound crush on this forgotten renovation feature—the rooms ahead are making it feel fresh again.

 Round It Out